galiacheng/semantic-kernel-workshop/README.md

 - ✅ **Linting**: Code follows Python best practices and style guidelines
 - ✅ **Unit Tests**: Existing tests pass or are updated to work with new framework

-> 💡 **Tip**: The migration process may prompt you to continue at various stages, especially for complex projects.
-This allows you to review intermediate results and provide feedback.
+> 💡 **Tip**: The migration process will pause at various stages to allow you to review intermediate results.
+When prompted, type `continue` in the chat window to proceed to the next step.
+Repeat this process until the final migration summary is generated.

 ### Step 5: Review the Migration Summary